 In November 2018, a contingent of the ensemble was awarded the „Hofkapelle Elbe-Elster“ für das Jahr 2019 prize at the „Gebrüder Graun Prize“ 2018 in Bad Liebenwerda, Germany.
-As the Hofkapelle Elbe-Elster, the ensemble played a series of concerts in the Elbe-Elster region of Germany throughout 2019 and 2020.
+As the Hofkapelle Elbe-Elster, the ensemble played a number of concerts in the Elbe-Elster region of Germany throughout 2019 and 2020.
 DNMO has played at the Utrecht Early Music Festival Fringe, the Wahrenbrücker Graun-Festtage, and has several ongoing recording projects for release in Fall 2020.
-DNMO presented a revival of Johann Christian Bach's opera seria, Carattaco, in February 2020, and a revival of Gian Francesco de Majo’s opera serenata, La gara delle grazie at the Grachtenfestival in Amsterdam in August 2020.
+DNMO presented a revival of Johann Christian Bach’s opera seria, Carattaco in February 2020, and a revival of Gian Francesco de Majo’s opera serenata, La gara delle grazie at the Grachtenfestival in Amsterdam in August 2020.
 Most recently, DNMO was awarded the Digital Originals micro-innovation grant from the Canada Council for the Arts alongside funds from the Adriana Jacoba Fund to record a profile of music from the Mannheim Orchestra’s repertoire from 1743-78.
 It will be released in November 2020 as an album and will be showcased online by CBC/Radio Canada.

 DNMO is committed to challenge established boundaries and conventions of the Classical Music world with the goal of rekindling the passion of 18th century performances.
 DNMO has a number of research initiatives to better understand and reconstruct 18th century orchestral performance practices.
 In addition to presenting music from well-known masters, the DNMO seeks to present music of lesser known composers which is equally worthy of performance.